microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![This is a screenshot of a highlighted instrumentation key in the output window.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image46.png "Instrumentation key")

-7. If you visit the Azure Portal for your Azure subscription, you should now see the three newly created resource groups.
+7. If you visit the Azure Portal for your Azure subscription, you should now see the three newly created resource groups

     ![In this screenshot, TailspinToys-dev, TailspinToys-production, and TailspinToys-test appear under Resource groups in the Azure Portal.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image55.png "Resource groups screenshot")